venkatram64/angular-pwa/README.md

 step 2:

-create a db.json in src folder
+create a db.json in main folder (out of src) folder

 and add two records for to-do list